Air pollution meteorology and Plume Types

 Meteorological Factors affecting Air Pollution

-We should measure the following factors while examining air quality because they can help us better understand the chemical reactions that take place in the atmosphere.
+The following factors should be measured while examining air quality.
+They can help us better understand the chemical reactions that take place in the atmosphere.

 Air Pollution Meteorology